 Oculus Rift, by contrast, is $300 (about £180, AU$329) for the developer unit and although the consumer version price hasn't been announced yet, the startup company claims that it'll be "affordable" too.

 Sony is no stranger in making its video game hardware more accessible via low price points.
 It undercut the Xbox One price for a considerable advantage on stores shelves at launch.

-At the right price and with a solid performance, Project Morpheus could give Sony another big advantage over Microsoft's Xbox One, and it looks like we'll find out if it's up to the task at GDC.
+At the right price and with a solid performance, Project Morpheus could give Sony another big advantage over Microsoft's Xbox One, and it looks like we'll find out if it's up to the task very soon.